chapel-lang/chapel/doc/rst/tools/chpl-language-server/chpl-language-server.rst

    These features rely on the Dyno resolver, which is not finished and actively under development.
 It is not unexpected for ``--resolver`` to cause ``CLS`` to crash or hang.

+* Type Information

+  ``CLS`` can resolve the type of a symbol and allow jumping to type definitions.

+* Type Inlays

+  Type information can be displayed inline as an inlay hint.
+This is on-by-default, but can be disabled with ``--no-type-inlays``.

+* Param Inlays

+  ``param`` values can be computed and displayed inline as inlay hints.
+This is on-by-default, but can be disabled with ``--no-param-inlays``.

+* Evaluated Tooltips

+  ``param`` values can also be computed and displayed as tooltips.
+This is on-by-default, but can be disabled with ``--no-evaluate-expressions``.

+* Call Inlays

+  Named arguments can be displayed inline as inlay hints.
+This is on-by-default, but can be disabled with ``--no-literal-arg-inlays``.

+* Dead Code

+  Dead code can be highlighted.
+This is on-by-default, but can be disabled with ``--no-dead-code``.

+* Generic Instantiation

+  ``CLS`` can show the various instantiations of a generic function.
+This is on-by-default.

+* Call Hierarchy

+  Some editors support showing a call hierarchy for a symbol, both inbound calls and outbound calls. ``CLS`` supports this basic feature, as well as enabled some additional features for this with generic functions.

 Configuring Chapel Projects
 ---------------------------